The Moment is almost here...

 - I have forgotten my password for the Volunteer Portal, how can I reset it?

-- I didn’t get the role I wanted, can I change it?
+- I didn’t get the role I applied for / wanted.
+Can I change it?

 You can decline your original role offer and be considered for another role, however, we cannot guarantee you will be allocated your preferred role.

 - I’d like to change my venue, is this possible?

 Please speak to your workstream representative, who will be able to discuss options with you.
 Due to operational requirements it will not always be possible to change the venue that you have been allocated for your volunteer role.

 - I have confirmed my volunteer role but I’d like to change it, how do I go about this?

 Please speak to your workstream representative, in the first instance, to discuss other roles.
 We have allocated roles based on skills, experience, preferences and availability.
 We cannot guarantee that there will be another role available, if you decide to decline your current role.